jfriedlein/h2a_pdf-highlightedText_to_annotation/README.md

 Python tool to extract highlighted text from a pdf file and write this text into content of each annotation

 ## What it does
 This is a Python tool that reads a pdf page-by-page extracting the highlighted text and saves the highlighted words into the content field of the highlight annotation.
 This is ideally suited for Docear to prepare pdfs.
-Alternatively, he output mode "h2a_txt" enables to store the extracted highlight text to a separate txt file.
+Alternatively, the output mode "h2a_txt" enables to store the extracted highlight text to a separate txt file.

 ![h2a_scheme](https://github.com/jfriedlein/h2a_pdf-highlightedText_to_annotation/blob/main/guide/h2a_scheme.png)